How to insure your shed

 Why wait to be burgled to find out the contents of your garden shed were more valuable than you thought, or worse, weren't covered by your household insurance?

-Check your shed's contents
+- Make a list of your shed's contents

 It’s easy to underestimate the value of your shed contents.
-You may not have a prized collection of Harley-Davidsons in your garden shed - but things you might have that a burglar would love to relieve you of include: garden and DIY tools, sport and leisure equipment such as bikes, golf clubs and snowboards - even laptops and PCs, if you use your shed as an office!
+You may not have a prized collection of Harley-Davidsons in your wooden shed - but things you might have that a burglar would love to relieve you of include: garden and DIY tools, sport and leisure equipment such as bikes, golf clubs and snowboards - even laptops and PCs, if you use your shed as an office!

 The average household has over £1,200 worth of stuff in their shed.
 Take an inventory of your contents, and it will help you work out the level of cover you need.
 Most insurers require anything over the value of £1,500 to be listed separately, so take particular note of any of these items.